Springfield Union Station Memories

 Watching the Boxcars

-I remember going to pick him up from work many times with my mom and being allowed to walk through what seemed to be an enormous room where the freight was sorted and sent out.
-The drivers and freight handlers all knew my Dad and they struck me as the biggest, strongest men I had ever met.
+I remember going to pick him up from work with my mom and being allowed to walk through what seemed to be an enormous room where the freight was sorted and sent out.
+The drivers and freight handlers all knew my dad and they struck me as the biggest, strongest men I had ever met.
 They all seemed to be looking out for me.

 Brought to Life

-I regret not having been able to ride the B&M North.
 I recall stepping up to the ticket windows and then sitting in the cavernous waiting area.
-A barber and shoe shiner would be busy near the entrance.
-A counter with snacks, magazines and papers on the other side.
-As trains were announced the train announcer was hard to understand with his booming voice that echoed loudly through the waiting area causing excitement as you got ready to board.
-We would proceed to the tunnel to the doors marked with the proper track and I would nearly run up the stairs always hoping to see the locomotives for our train.
+A barber and shoeshine would be busy near the entrance.
+A counter with snacks, magazines and newspapers was on the other side.
+The train announcer was hard to understand with his booming voice that echoed loudly through the waiting area, causing excitement as you got ready to board.
+We would proceed through the tunnel to the doors marked with the proper track and I would nearly run up the stairs always hoping to see the locomotives for our train.

 A Passion for Trains